webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 subscription.

 A push service MUST reject a message that includes omits mandatory credentials with a 401 (Unauthorized) status code.
-A push service MUST reject a message that includes invalid credentials with a 403 (Forbidden) status code.
+A push service MAY reject a message that includes invalid credentials with a 403 (Forbidden) status code.
 Credentials are invalid if: